Charles Sweeney

+Early life and education

+Charles Sweeney was an Irish-American born in 1919, the son of a plumber,in Lowell, Massachusetts at a time when the textile mill city went through a massive transformation; After the 1922 New England Textile Strike, it became a "depressed industrial desert" in the 1930s.

+Sweeney attended North Quincy High School and graduated in 1937.
+Thereafter, he attended evening classes at Boston University and Purdue University.

 Military career

+In April 1941, Sweeney joined the Army Air Corps and became a pilot by December 1941.
+He was moved to Jefferson Proving Grounds in Indiana.
+From 1943-1944, he served as a test pilot on the newly built Eglin Field, in Florida.

+In 1944, now a major, he became a B-29 pilot instructor at Grand Island, Nebraska and later that year in Wendover Army Airfield, Utah.

 509th Composite Group

-Sweeney became an instructor in the atomic missions training project, Project Alberta, at Wendover Army Airfield, Utah.
+At Wendover Field Sweeney became an instructor in the atomic missions training project, Project Alberta.
 Selected to be part of the 509th Composite Group commanded by Colonel Paul Tibbets, he was named commander of the 320th Troop Carrier Squadron on 6 January 1945.
 Initially his squadron used C-47 Skytrain and C-46 Commando transports on hand to conduct the top secret operations to supply the 509th, but in April 1945 it acquired five C-54 Skymasters, which had the range to deliver personnel and materiel to the western Pacific area.

 On 4 May 1945, Sweeney became commander of the 393d Bombardment Squadron, Heavy, the combat element of the 509th, in charge of 15 Silverplate B-29s and their flight and ground crews, 535 men in all.
 In June and July Sweeney moved his unit to North Field on the island of Tinian in the Marianas.

 In addition to supervising the intensive training of his flight crews during July 1945, Sweeney was slated to command the second atomic bomb mission.
 He trained with the crew of Captain (Charles D.) Don Albury aboard their B-29 The Great Artiste, and was aircraft commander on the training mission of 11 July.
 He and the crew flew five of the nine rehearsal test drops of inert Little Boy and Fat Man bomb assemblies in preparation for the missions.

 On 6 August 1945, Sweeney and Albury piloted The Great Artiste as the instrumentation and observation support aircraft for the atomic bomb attack on Hiroshima.